menacit/virt_base_course/19-linux_os_virt_tech.md

 Gluing together features like _chroot_, _namespaces_ and _cgroup_ creates the illusion.

 This functionality has other neat use-cases besides virtualisation.

+No worries if you don't grok all of this!

 ![bg right:30%](images/19-abandoned_house.jpg)